 I’ve said it before: bootstrapping is underrated.
 I get frequent emails from people asking how they can get investment for their new startup, and I’ve admitted to being a member of an angel investor group.
 But let’s not forget, while we’re thinking about it, these 10 good reasons not to seek investors for your startup.

-- You are selling ownership.
+- After investment, it’s not really yours anymore.
+That dream you had of building your own business ends when you take on outside startup investors.
+You have partners now.
+You have people who have a claim to ownership, shares, and having a voice in key decisions.
+You no longer set your own goals, strategy, milestones, and pace.
+You’ve got a share in a business, but not your own business.
 Investors write checks to own a serious portion of your business.
 I admit that’s patently obvious, but you should see the emails I get in which people think of investors as if they were some sort of public agency.
-Once you get investment, you don’t own your entire company.

-- Investors are bosses.
+- Investors can be bosses.
 You are not your own person when you have investors; you’re part of a team.
 You can’t decide everything by yourself.
 Politics matter.
 Investor relations matter.
 If you screw up, you do it in front of other people, and it hurts those people.

 - Valuation is critical to them and you.
 Simply put, valuation means the price.
 If you want to give only 10 percent of your company to investors who pay $100,000, you’re saying your company is worth $1 million.
 And so on.
 Simple math, but wow, not so simple negotiation.

 - Investors don’t make money until there’s a liquidity event.
 That’s why we always talk about exit strategies.
 You can be the world’s happiest, healthiest, most cash-independent company, but your investors won’t be happy until you get them cash back.
 The win is getting money back out of the company.
 Some big company stock buyers like dividends.
 Startup investors don’t.

 Besides which, startup investors are hard to land